paulangus93/Data/README.md

 # Data

-Small-scale projects to generate and analyse datasets, producing meaningful solutions for scientific applications.
+Small-scale projects to demonstrate individual skill in dataset analysis.
+Will update periodically to improve organisation and code quality.

 # Projects